ApolloNano/pickupnano/README.md

 3) Copy inc/config.pickup.sample.php to inc/config.pickup.php
 4) Update config settings in the inc/config.pickup.php file

-Make sure your NANO node can reached locally and has enable_control enabled.
+Make sure the NANO node can be reached locally and has enable_control enabled.

 ### Donation